get10acious/rops_h1_poc_analytics/docs/MCP_INTEGRATION_GUIDE.md

 - [PostgreSQL Documentation](https://www.postgresql.org/docs/)
 - [Vizro Documentation](https://vizro.mckinsey.com/)

 This guide provides a comprehensive foundation for MCP integration.
-Follow these patterns and practices to ensure reliable and maintainable MCP server integration in your RewardOps Analytics POC.
+Follow these patterns and practices to ensure reliable and maintainable MCP server integration in your MCP UI Chat Analytics POC.